ironbar/arc25/docs/modeling/Iteration_26_more_compute.md

 ```

 - Created dataset from huggingface [barc0/Llama-3.1-ARC-Potpourri-Induction-8B](https://huggingface.co/barc0/Llama-3.1-ARC-Potpourri-Induction-8B)
+  I don't know why but the first day it was not available, the second day it was.
+Seems to take time to generate the dataset.
 - After installing the requirements stopping the machine took more time, probably due to saving the environment
 - Starting a job takes around 10 minutes (probably spend copying the environment)
 - First running job failed after 14 minutes without any error message.
 Might be related to low disk space, maybe I should change the cache directory for huggingface.